sebglazebrook/fuzzy/README.md

 Now just start typing to filter the results and find what you need.

-When you find what you want press `enter` to exit or `ctrl + y` to copy the result to your clipboard.
+When you find what you want press `enter` to exit or `ctrl + y` to copy the result to your clipboard and exit.